 – It is to your credit to give in to your partner as much as you can.
 Many problems can be solved if you both take this position.
 Being kind to your partner is necessary for a good marriage and giving him or her what he or she wants is a wonderful gift of love.

 – Once you agree on a ‘solution,’ if needed or appropriate, you may want to set a time for follow-up.
-Sometimes trying a solution for a short time to see if it works, also gives you the opportunity to temporarily move forward while the two of you consider more options.
+Sometimes trying a solution for a short time to see if it works, also allows you to temporarily move forward while the two of you consider more options.
 It is recommended to revisit the topic in a few weeks or at another mutually agreed upon future date to see how the solution is working or if either of you has thought of a new plan or modification.

 – Be honest.
-Discuss the progress of the previously agreed upon plan.
+Discuss the progress of the previously agreed-upon plan.

 – Stay calm if it didn’t work out the way you expected or wanted — try to renegotiate.

-If you do all of this peacefully and respectfully, then even if you don’t get everything you want, this ‘problem solving’ communication can still bring you closer as a couple.
+If you do all of this peacefully and respectfully, then even if you don’t get everything you want, this ‘problem-solving’ communication can still bring you closer as a couple.
 Think of it as an act of intimacy.